segment-boneyard/partnerapp/Readme.md

 }
 ```

-If you created the app with any of these scopes, you can uncomment the lines around sourceList in index.js to see an example of how you could list all sources on the users workspace
+If you created the app with any of these scopes, and then updated the scope in index.js at the top to match it, you can uncomment the lines around sourceList in index.js to see an example of how you could list all sources on the users workspace

 ## FAQ and Troubleshooting